ScilifelabDataCentre/RDM-guidelines/content/topics/university-rdm-resources.md

 ---
-title: University research data support
+title: University RDM resources
 toc: True
 ---

+# University RDM resources

 ## University research data support, guidelines and policies
  Many universities have established a Research Data Office (RDO) or Data Access Unit (DAU) in order to help researchers with data management questions.
 Also, the libraries can most often give advice or redirect to local instances.
 In the table below you can find links and contact information to local offices and resources.